 Knitter had a very unassuming beginning.
 Our founders met each other while completing their finance education.
-Having nurtured a deep-rooted connection with their villages, the founders wanted to contribute towards their development in some manner.
+Both of them nurtured a deep-rooted connection with their villages and wanted to contribute in some manner towards rural development.
 They were searching for the right way to go about it.

-Technology is a great leveller.
-It has created virtual communities where knowledge and ideas are being shared and discussed online, social and geographical barriers notwithstanding.
-Our founders realised the untapped potential of 4G+smartphone combination coupled with social networking.
-From here, the idea of Knitter was born.
+Technology is a great leveler.
+It creates communities where knowledge and ideas get shared and discussed, surpassing social and geographical barriers.
+High-speed data, social networking, and a smartphone - is a powerful combination.
+Our founders realised the untapped potential of it in a rural context.
+The idea was born.

-While the idea was there, the difficulty was in executing it on ground.
-Be it hiring the right people, convincing the investors or deciding the suitable technology for the task, we had our fair share of sleepless nights.
-What kept us going was the belief in the product we are building and the greater purpose it would serve, once it’s ready for the users.
+We had the idea, but we had to execute it as well.
+We had sleepless nights in hiring the right people, convincing the investors, or deciding on the suitable technology.
+But what kept us going was our belief in the product we are building and the greater purpose it would serve, once it’s ready for the users.

-After toiling hard for months, we have launched our revamped website and the blog site on April 30, 2020.
+After toiling hard for months, we have recently launched our revamped website and the blog site.
 This will be followed by the Android app.
-Polishing the interface, improving the code, squashing the bugs - we have taken apart everything under the hood and remolded Knitter for a completely new user experience.
-And that too, in record time!
+While developing it, we have polished the interface and upgraded the technology by refining the codebase, introducing new tools, and improving the architecture.
+We are taking apart everything under the hood and creating a completely new user experience.

-“In a world of lies and liars, an honest work of art is always an act of social responsibility” - Roy T. Bennett
+“In a world of lies and liars, an honest work of art is always an act of social responsibility” - Robert McKee

-At the heart of Knitter lies the idea for the betterment of rural India, and as a part of the society we need to commit to our responsibilities for the same.
+At the heart of Knitter lies the idea for the betterment of rural India.
+Whether we write code, create marketing campaigns, or design interfaces, the overarching theme of contributing to the welfare of society will always be our guiding principle.
 Not only do we promote social awareness through our app, but also in our workplace environment.

-“If you don’t give up on something you truly believe in, you will find a way” - Dwight D. Eisenhower
+“If you don’t give up on something you truly believe in, you will find a way” - Roy T. Bennett

 “Cowards say it can't be done, critics say it shouldn't have been done, creator say well done.” - Amit Kalantri